astral-fate/Introduction-to-Relational-Databases-RDBMS-IBM-Skills-Network/README.md

 Columns

-Question 1
-Data types define the type of data that can be stored in which part of a database table?

-Rows (true)

-Schemas

-Index

-2.
-Question 2
-In which decade did relational databases become a commercial success?

-1970s

-1990s

-2000s

-1980s (true)

-3.
-Question 3
-What are the three tiers of a three-tier architecture database management system (DBMS)?

-Database storage, application server, and user interface (true)

-Database storage, API, and user interface

-Database server, middleware, and application server

-Database server, user interface, and network

-Question 4
-Which statement is true with regards to PostgreSQL?

-It supports inheritance and overloading. (true)

-It is a NoSQL database management system (DBMS).

-It is proprietary software.

-It is object oriented.

-Question 5
-Which symbol is used to indicate an entity has more than one relationship in a relationship set when creating an entity-relationship diagram (ERD)?

-A less-than sign

-A dashed line

-A greater-than sign (not

-A thick line

-6.
-Question 6
-Which of the following Db2 features can be used to improve performance and reduce overheads for analytic workloads by directing queries to specific columns?

-Column Store

-Data Skipping

-Machine Learning Algorithms

-The Common SQL Engine (not

-7.
-Question 7
-When creating a foreign key, how can you define an action to take if a parent table row is updated?

-Use the ALTER TABLE command

-Use the rule clause  (true)

-Use the ON DELETE CASCADE clause

-Use the CREATE TABLE command

-8.
-Question 8
-Which of the following is an advantage of indexing?

-Indexing quickly locates rows and reduces the need to sort the data.

-Indexing works well with unstructured data. (true)

-Indexing quickly sorts data in a table.

-Indexing increases performance of INSERT and UPDATE queries.

-9.
-Question 9
-Which of the following is the best example illustrating data that fails the entity integrity constraint?

-EmployeeID: NULL (true)

-Primary key is duplicated

-City: Alaska

-Birth Date: 01/03/19782

-10.
-Question 10
-What is the difference between system schemas and user schemas?
+#### Data types define the type of data that can be stored in which part of a database table?

+- [ ] Index
+- [ ] Schemas
+- [x] Rows

+#### In which decade did relational databases become a commercial success?

+- [ ] 1970s
+- [ ] 1990s
+- [ ] 2000s
+- [x] 1980s

+#### What are the three tiers of a three-tier architecture database management system (DBMS)?

+- [x] Database storage, application server, and user interface (true)

+- [ ] Database storage, API, and user interface

+- [ ] Database server, middleware, and application server

+- [ ] Database server, user interface, and network

+#### Which statement is true with regards to PostgreSQL?

+- [x] It supports inheritance and overloading. (true)

+- [ ] It is a NoSQL database management system (DBMS).

+- [ ] It is proprietary software.

+- [ ] It is object oriented.

+#### Which symbol is used to indicate an entity has more than one relationship in a relationship set when creating an entity-relationship diagram (ERD)?

+- [ ] A less-than sign

+- [ ] A dashed line

+- [ ] A greater-than sign (not

+- [ ] A thick line

+#### Which of the following Db2 features can be used to improve performance and reduce overheads for analytic workloads by directing queries to specific columns?

+- [ ] Column Store

+- [ ] Data Skipping

+- [ ] Machine Learning Algorithms

+- [ ] The Common SQL Engine (not

+#### When creating a foreign key, how can you define an action to take if a parent table row is updated?

+- [ ]  Use the ALTER TABLE command

+- [x] Use the rule clause  (true)

+- [ ] Use the ON DELETE CASCADE clause

+- [ ] Use the CREATE TABLE command

+####  Which of the following is an advantage of indexing?

+- [ ]  Indexing quickly locates rows and reduces the need to sort the data.

+- [x] Indexing works well with unstructured data.

+- [ ] Indexing quickly sorts data in a table.

+- [ ] Indexing increases performance of INSERT and UPDATE queries.

+#### Which of the following is the best example illustrating data that fails the entity integrity constraint?

+- [ x] EmployeeID: NULL (true)

+- [ ] Primary key is duplicated

+- [ ] City: Alaska

+- [ ] Birth Date: 01/03/19782

+#### What is the difference between system schemas and user schemas?

 Neither schema contains database objects.